 Reducing risk with Agile prioritisation: IntuitionHQ case study

-This case study on reducing risk with Agile prioritisation is part of my ongoing series on Agile risk management.
+This case study on reducing risk with Agile prioritisation is part of my ongoing series on project risk management with Agile.
 It follows on from my post on using Agile prioritisation to reduce software development risk.

 You’ll learn how rigorous prioritisation let us release our product earlier and use the feedback and revenue this generated to build a product that best met the needs of our customers.